JadEletry/book-exercise-docs/labmodule03/README-CDA.md

 What does your implementation do?

-Module 3's implementation focuses on adding functionality to our CDA so that we can
+Module 3's implementation focuses on adding functionality to our CDA so that we can measure and model the data it generates as a part of a simple sensor and actuator simulation environment.
+So the CDA incorporates logical components to produce sensing and actuation capabilities.

 How does your implementation work?

+The CDA application works in this implementation by using a sensor data generator class named SensorDataGenerator which relies on NumPy packages to generate a series of float values with a given range over a period of time.
+The given values then provide sufficient variety to trigger actuation events which are configured within the settings file 'PiotConfig.props'.
+Our generator class implements 6 different methods to generate values for temperature, pressure, humidity, and any other float-based range which then returns an instance of the SensorDataSet class containing the float value entries and timestamp.

 ### Code Repository and Branch